tomcritchlow/tomcritchlow.github.io/_posts/2019-02-27-i-consultant.md

 layout: tufte
 title: I, consultant?
 subtitle: The struggle to define who you are as an independent and the promise of charging more for your work
-draft: true
 tags: strategy
 ---

-*Co-authored by Tom Critchlow & Toby Shorin*{% include tufte-sn.html id="toby" content="Thanks to Toby Shorin of Subpixel Space for helping put this piece together.
+*Co-authored by Tom Critchlow & Toby Shorin*{% include tufte-sn.html id="toby" content="Thanks to Toby Shorin of <a href='https://subpixel.space/'>Subpixel Space</a> for helping put this piece together.
 Toby's comments are <span class='contributor'>marked in purple</span> throughout the piece." %}

 The thing no one tells you when you set out on your own is that you take on the task of managing your own labels.
 Inventing terms to describe who you are and what you do.